 Here are some equilateral triangles.

-yourself that they are?
+Can you convince yourself that they are equilateral?

 Can you find their areas?
-If you

-What about other tilts?
+What about areas of triangles with other "tilts"?